Skip to content

 return 0;

-}This code is obviously non-portable—it will only compile on platforms that support pthread.
-In real projects, you'd typically isolate platform-specific code using #ifdef, or abstract it into a platform layer. native_handle() gives you an "escape hatch," letting you deal directly with the operating system when the standard library isn't enough.
+This code is clearly non-portable—it will only compile on platforms that support pthreads.
+In real-world projects, we usually isolate platform-specific code with #ifdef, or abstract it into a platform layer. native_handle() provides an "escape hatch" that allows us to interact directly with the operating system when the standard library isn't quite enough.

-std::thread::hardware_concurrency() is a static member function that returns a hint indicating the number of threads that can truly execute concurrently on the current system—in most cases, this is the number of logical CPU cores (including hyperthreading).
+std::thread::hardware_concurrency() is a static member function that returns a hint indicating the number of threads that can truly run concurrently on the current system—in most cases, this is the number of logical CPU cores (including hyperthreading).

 #include <thread>